-The habitat upstream of the dam is slow moving water with depths greater than 16 inches up to five feet.
-The bed material ranges from cobbles to sand.
-Downstream habitat is shallow swifter moving water.
-This tributary does produce zero flow during summer and dry periods.
-Upon completion of the project, the downstream condition will remain the same while producing a habitat more similar upstream to what is occurring downstream creating a larger habitat by removing a pool and providing a riffle that is ideal for the species of concern.
-The removal will allow for these species to extend their habitat upstream of this structure by removing a physical barrier impeding their upstream expansion.
+The habitat upstream of the dam is slow moving water with depths of 9 feet to 16 feet.
+The bed material ranges from gravel to sand.
+Downstream habitat is shallow swift moving water.
+Upon completion of the project, the downstream condition will remain the same.
+The upstream habitat will become similar to what is occurring downstream creating a larger habitat by removing a pool and providing a habitat that is ideal for the species of concern.
+The removal will allow for these species to extend their habitat upstream of this structure by removing the physical barrier impeding their upstream expansion.
 Permanently restored river mobility through the dam removal will provide long term benefits to all fish and mussel species and will mitigate any possible short term impacts to these species.